lego12239/detergent/README.md

 To test your Detergent build, start an Erlang shell and run the detergent:qtest/0 function.

-The qtest/0 function attempts to call a web service at webservicex.net to retrieve the weather repeat for Boston.
+The qtest/0 function attempts to call a geoIP web service at webservicex.net.

     $ erl -pa deps/erlsom/ebin ebin
     > inets:start().